radius-project/docs/docs/README.md

 2. Ensure postCreate script has completed (takes ~2 minutes to build CLI docs)
 3. `cd docs` to change into the docs directory
 4. `hugo server` to run a docs server
-5. Click the `localhost:1313` link in your terminal to open the Codespace tunnel to the page
+5. Click the `localhost:1313` link in your terminal to open the Codespace tunnel to the page\
+6. Done!

+## Local machine

+> If using a codespace you do not need to run these steps, as the Codespace handles everything for you

-## Pre-requisites
+### Pre-requisites

 - [Hugo extended version](https://gohugo.io/getting-started/installing)
 - [Node.js](https://nodejs.org/en/)

-## Environment setup
+### Environment setup

 1. Ensure pre-requisites are installed
 2. Clone this repository and the radius repository